 1Tim 4:16, 2Cor 6:14,-18, 1Cor 5, Rom 16:17, Tit 3:10, 1 Jn 2:15, Rom 14, 1Cor 8, 1Pet 2:9-10, Phil 2:15, Eph 4:14-5:19

-- The vast majority of all references in the New Testament to the church are to the local church.
-It is God’s primary method of doing His will today.
-It is a position of delegated authority along with human government and the employer and the home.
+- The vast majority of all references in the New Testament to the church refer to the local church.
+The local church is God’s primary method of doing His will today.
+The local church has been delegated authority from God.

 - The mystery church spoken of in Ephesians 3:1-11 and 5:23-32 and 1 Cor 12:13 is described as the body made by all believers of this era who are baptized by the Spirit including Gentiles made fellowheirs.
 According to Colossians 1:18-27, this is the church which is Christ’s body.
 This is the body called a holy priesthood and chosen generation and royal priesthood, and holy nation and peculiar people and the people of God in 1 Peter 2:5, 9-10.
 It is an organization unique to this present dispensation and consists of all born-again believers from the beginning of the baptism of the spirit until the rapture of the church.
 The mystery church was not foreseen or understood by Old Testament prophets.
 It does not assemble together here on earth but is a called out assembly in the sense that it is all believers of this time who have been called out of the world and put in one body.
 It has no human leadership and is not the same as the local church and therefore is not an authority and has no organization with offices.
 Belief in the mystery church of Ephesians is not an endorsement of ecumenism.
 Belief in the Ephesians mystery church is not a step towards compromise.

 Matthew 16:18, Luke 3:16, Acts 1:4-5, 2:1-42, 11:15-16, Eph 1:22-23, 1 Tim 3:15, Heb 13:17, 1 Tim 3:1-13, 1 Pet 5:1-4, Rom 16:25-26, 1 Cor 2:7-10, 12:12-13, Eph 1:22-23, 3:1-11, 5:23-32, Col 1:18-27, 2:17, Heb 2:3, Rom 1:7, 1 Cor 5, Heb 10:25